-Over the years, many inspired schools of thought developed, all seeking to further describe the nature of reality, creation, science, the human body, religion and much more.
+Back in India, over the years many inspired schools of thought developed, all seeking to further describe the nature of reality, creation, science, the human body, religion and much more.
 6 dominant schools came out in direct lineage to the Vedas, and many more schools of thought also emerged that were not in lineage.
 Most of these schools of thought (on both sides) hold something as their holy grail in human reality: a truth, self-realisation, knowing god, oneness, nirvana, enlightenment etc. This was the same state of being reached by Buddha and Jesus alike, revered and worshipped for thousands of years.
-If you are aware of 'The Yoga Sutras' by the ancient sage Patanjali, you will understand that this text is a step-by-step systematic approach to reaching the very same truth or self-realisation.
-Many of the schools of thought mentioned earlier, in particular Samkhya and Yoga, utilise this great sage's work directly in the ideas you study today in (some) yoga classes.
+If you are aware of ‘The Yoga Sutras’ by the ancient sage Patanjali, you will understand that this text is a step-by-step systematic approach to reaching the very same truth or self-realisation.
+Many of the schools of thought mentioned earlier, in particular Samkhya and Yoga, utilize this great sage’s work directly in the ideas you study today in (some) yoga classes.
 This is a little beyond the exercise classes found in the western style of yoga.

 And so finally, that brings us to the chakras…